-Many patients with weak immune systems don't realize their Covid-19 medicine isn't as effective as it used to be - Local News 8
+Many patients with weak immune systems don't realize their COVID-19 medicine isn't as effective as it used to be - Local News 8

 Government health officials have acknowledged for more than a month that Evusheld is less protective, but Salins said she hadn’t heard the news.

-Advocates for this group say the government hasn’t done nearly enough to get the word out, and many vulnerable people are unaware that the medicine’s power is waning in the face of the new variants.
-As Evusheld loses its power, patients who take it may need to consider extra steps to protect themselves, such as avoiding crowds or regularly wearing masks.
+Advocates for this group say the government hasn’t done nearly enough to get the word out, and many vulnerable people are unaware that the medicine’s power is waning in the face of the new subvariants.
+As Evusheld loses its power, people who take it may need to consider extra steps to protect themselves, such as avoiding crowds or regularly wearing masks.

 “The tide is coming, and we need to let people know they’re no longer as protected as they used to be,” he said.